Unit 2 Ferry Wharf

 The rise of tech in finance creates a number of practical issues which represent significant challenges.
 I believe these challenges boil down to three key things; a skills gap in finance positions, the volume of software solutions in the market, and the language and methodologies around the software.

 There’s an overwhelming choice of technology available not just in terms of the number of specialist functions served but also in terms of the number of vendors.
 The solutions will typically integrate with most core cloud-based finance systems and, if not, there are API integration platforms to help.
 There are also many consulting companies that’ll help you implement your chosen technology solution.
 Understandably, this creates an anxiety-inducing choice paradox.

 One also ought to remember that the software vendors spend large sums of money on marketing materials and heavily incentivize salespeople to drive growth and it’d be naïve to always believe the hype.
 I’d argue that it’s sensible to retain a degree of healthy cynicism when navigating digital transformation projects.

 My advice would be to talk to others in your network who’ve implemented the same tools and try to narrow down the vendors quickly based on a core set of requirements and other reviews on websites like G2 crowd.
 Ultimately, provided you have a clear vision of what you want to achieve and you’re following personal recommendations, go with your instinct.

-I recently oversaw the implementation of a finance system and discovered part way through that the tool was unable to post a multi-currency journal even though it handled multi-currency in the cash book and other ledgers.
-It didn’t even cross our mind to ask if it could do this.
-The lesson there is that, apart from having to be very clear from the outset what you want the solution to do, never assume anything.
+I recently oversaw the implementation of a finance system and discovered partway through that the tool was unable to post a multi-currency journal even though it handled multi-currency in the cash book and other ledgers.
+It didn’t even cross our minds to ask if it could do this.
+The lesson here is that, apart from having to be very clear from the outset what you want the solution to do, never assume anything.

 The tools do continue to evolve however and, with enough push back from users, functionality gets continually added to their roadmaps and rolled out.